Germany showcases blank walls and big ideas at Venice Biennale | DW | 25.05.2021

-However, it's not only the physical pavilion, a historic building in Venice's Giardini parkland, that is the site of films and debate; the team is also using the internet, allowing anyone, anywhere in the world to take a look.
+While the pavilion, a historic building in Venice's Giardini parkland, is hosting films and debates, the team has also developed an online program that allows anyone, anywhere in the world, to take a look at their work.

-Biennale Curator Hashim Sarkis also focused on the global when answering journalists' questions.
+Biennale Curator Hashim Sarkis also focused on the global perspective when answering journalists' questions.
 He is responsible for the overarching architecture exhibition that is separate from the country pavilions.
-The theme is, "How will we live together?"
+The theme is: "How will we live together?"

 "Lots of people want to know whether the pandemic has changed architecture,"Sarkis, a dean of architecture at Massachusetts Institute of Technology (MIT), told DW.
 "Architecture reacts to global changes like climate change, migration, political polarization."
 Even if the pandemic ends one day, the challenges will remain, Sarkis says.
 "We'll have to find answers to these, because how we'll live in the future depends upon this," he said, emphasizing the transformative power of architecture.

 Cities without noise, structures made of living plants, and new ideas for recycling old building components?
-It's not magic, just architects' dreams of the future, say German pavilion curators Grawert, an architect, and Brandlhuber, a professor at the ETH Zurich.
+Not magic, just architects' dreams of the future, say German pavilion curators Grawert, an architect, and Brandlhuber, a professor at the ETH Zurich.

-"Sustainability" and "social participation" are keywords in their interview with German news agency dpa, as is "life cycle thinking" when building.
+"Sustainability" and "social participation" are keywords in their interview with German news agency dpa, as is "life cycle thinking."
 Both believe in the power of positive visions, which they hope will emerge in the German pavilion through the use of multimedia.

 An interdisciplinary team of experts contributed to the concept for the pavilion, called "2038 – The New Serenity."
 The aim over the next few months is to have as many people as possible take part in conversations about the future of living.
 All the films and projections are therefore also accessible online in a "pavilion cloud."

 "2038 is a positive look back from the future," Grawert said, describing it as a cinematic mixture of fact and fiction.
 Framing the content is the short film "Interrail 2038," whose main protagonist was born during the coronavirus pandemic.
-In the short, two 18-year-olds meet in Venice and look back at growing up and how things changed.
+In the short film, two 18-year-olds meet in Venice and look back at growing up and how life has changed.
 The "History Channel" goes into more depth on the events they discuss, with experts weighing in.

 Because there are pandemic-related limits on the number of visitors that can enter the German pavilion, the web address, "2038.xyz," is more important than ever.